BBT Heritage Route

 Nelson Mandela said this about the Free State: ‘The Free State landscape gladdens my heart, no matter what my mood.
 When I am here I feel that nothing can shut me in, that my thoughts can roam as far as the horizons.’

-Experience some of the Free State province’s many offerings in 1 day on the BBT Heritage Route, which takes in Bloemfontein, Botshabelo and Thaba Nchu (BBT).
+Experience some of the Free State province’s many offerings in one day on the BBT Heritage Route, which takes in Bloemfontein, Botshabelo and Thaba Nchu (BBT).

 City sights, struggle tales, wildlife and leisure are all part of this 70km route.